Saddha Mangala Sooriyabandara: Drama career

 In 2001, Saddha wrote his maiden teledrama script, Amara Bhawana.
 However, he rose to fame as a scriptwriter in 2012 with the creation of his television serial Kalu Araliya.
 However, he had previously wrote the serials Lambert Saha Somapala and Sudu Gindara.
 He worked with the director Jayaprakash Sivagurunadan for multiple number of serials including: Kalu Araliya, Anguru Siththam, Hansa Pihatu, Kalu Kurulla, Suraduthiyo, Raja Yogaya, Amuthu Rasikaya and recently Agni Piyapath.

 In 2017, he created the television serial Haara Kotiya for Swarnavahini.
 The serial had a few episodes initially and was nominated for Sumathi Awards and Raigam Tele'es in many award categories.
 Saddha later produced its sequel, titled Kotipathiyo in 2018.

 Saddha has already written the scripts for two films titled Ashawari and Sihinabhisheka.
 In 2016, he became a teledrama producer with the teledrama Kalu Kurulla aired on ITN.
 In the same year, he started a production company called 'Maathra Productions' with his production partner Chamara Samarawickrema.
 Since the inception of the company, all the teledramas he has written have been produced through that company.

 He first act as a journalist in the television serial Kahala Nadaya directed by Santhusa Liyanage.
 In 2017, he acted in the children's film Paha Samath directed by Jayaprakash Sivagurunadan.
 In 2020, he wrote the television serial Agni Piyapath in which he also played the role of a gangster "Raajan".
 Meanwhile, he is also a lyricist, who wrote the song Heena Thibunata Kotiyak sung by Shyamen Dangamuwa for the serial Haara Kotiya, song Dahas Ganan Heena Balala for the serial Kotipathiyo and song Heena Lowe Thaniwila for the serial Sillara Samanallu.
 In 2020, he appeared in the teledrama Agni Piyapath with the supportive role 'Rajan'.

 In 2021, he won the special merit award at Sumathi Awards for the script of Amuthu Rasikaya.
 In the same year, he wrote the script for television serial Nadagamkarayo.
 The serial became a hallmark in Sri Lankan television, where all the episodes became YouTube trending with more than 1 million views.
-After 400th episode, the series was ended and a spin-off series titled Kolam Kuttama was started under Sooriyabandara's script and Sivagurunathan's direction.
+After the 400th episode, the series was ended and a spin-off series titled Kolam Kuttama was started under Sooriyabandara's script and Sivagurunathan's direction.